AMS - Abstract Merkle Signature Scheme

 }

-private static uint CalculateKeyCode(ReadOnlySpan<byte> privateKeyRawBytes, CHF chf)
+private static uint CalculateKeyCode(ReadOnlySpan privateKeyRawBytes, CHF chf)

 => EndianBitConverter.Little.ToUInt32(Hashers.Iterate(chf, privateKeyRawBytes, 2).AsSpan(^4));